We Have a Dream (Deutschland sucht den Superstar song)

 "We Have a Dream" is a song from the first series of German reality talent show Deutschland sucht den Superstar (DSDS).
-Written and produced by contest judge Dieter Bohlen, the song is performed by the first series' final 10 contestants, who are credited by the programme's name for the single release.
+Written and produced by contest judge Dieter Bohlen, the song is performed by the first series' final 10 contestants, who were credited by the programme's name for the single release.
 The 10 vocalists on the song are Daniel Lopes, Stephanie Brauckmeyer, Daniel Küblböck, Andrea Josten, Vanessa Struhler, Alexander Klaws, Nektarios Bamiatzis, Judith Lefeber, Gracia Baur, and Juliette Schoppmann.

 After the finalists performed the song on the show, "We Have a Dream" was released as a single in Germany on 23 December 2002, debuting atop the German Singles Chart in January 2003 and staying there for six weeks, becoming Germany's highest-selling single of 2003 and the 100th-most-successful single of the 2000s decade.
 The song was included as the opening track on the finalists' studio album, United, released later the same year.
 In 2004, the song won an Echo Music Prize for Single of the Year (National).